 This will depend on the course requirement adoption received from faculty.
 Bring all pieces that came with the book when you bring it to BuyBack.
 Study guides requiring fill-ins cannot be bought back.

-- We buy back from the University of Washington, Cascadia, Shoreline CC, City University of Seattle, DigiPen, Cornish and all other U.S. colleges.
+We buy back from the University of Washington, Cascadia, Shoreline CC, City University of Seattle, DigiPen, Cornish and all other U.S. colleges.
 We also buy back from the middle and high schools we service including Archbishop Murphy, Bellevue Christian, Bishop Blanchet, Bush Middle School, Bush Upper School, Charles Wright Academy, Eastside Catholic, John F. Kennedy, O'Dea, Overlake, Seattle Prep, Seattle Waldorf, and University Prep.

 ISBN is an acronym for International Standard Book Number.
 All books have one and each edition of a title has a different ISBN.